 Bachelor of Public Administration

-- Enroll in the Bachelor of Public Administration program.
+- Enrol in the Bachelor of Public Administration program.

 - Transfer credits from your relevant and recognized certificate or diploma to reduce the time and money required to complete your degree.

 - Complete the strategic planning, accounting, research and law courses that provide you the skills you need to get those highly desirable public sector management and leadership positions.

 And, do all of this without ever leaving your job.